curityio/database-client-migration-example/README.md

 [![Quality](https://img.shields.io/badge/quality-demo-red)](https://curity.io/resources/code-examples/status/)
 [![Availability](https://img.shields.io/badge/availability-source-blue)](https://curity.io/resources/code-examples/status/)

-A Node.js console app to demonstrate the approach for migrating clients from configuration to database storage.
+A Node.js console app to demonstrate migrating clients from configuration to database storage.

 ## Prerequisites

-First ensure that you have a working deployment of the Curity Identity Server, with GraphQL endpoints.\
+First ensure that you have a working deployment of the Curity Identity Server, with GraphQL endpoints exposed.\
 See the [Database Client Management with GraphQL](https://curity.io/resources/learn/graphql-client-management/) tutorial for details on the technical setup.\
 Also ensure that an up to date version of Node.js is installed.